RaceOsuna/wingman/README.md

 ### Learning Goals

-<u>Technology</u>
+- Technology
-React
+-- React
-Router
+-- Router
-Asynchronous JavaScript
+-- Asynchronous JavaScript
-End to end testing with Cypress
+-- End to end testing with Cypress

-Create personas and user stories to describe your target audience.
+- Create personas and user stories to describe your target audience.

-Work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.
+- Work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.

-Your applications must have the following core functionality:
+- Functionality:
-Display the data from the API in a way that applies directly to your audience Ability for users to store/manipulate the data displayed in the application, such as (choose one) favoriting/unfavoriting, adding to/removing from a list, searching, commenting, etc
-Multiple views handled by Router
+-- Display the data from the API in a way that applies directly to your audience -- Ability for users to manipulate the data displayed in the application -- Multiple views handled by Router
-Be deployed using Vercel, Heroku, Surge, or any other similar service PropTypes has been implemented in all components with props App is responsive across mobile, tablet and desktop sizes
+-- PropTypes implemented in all components with props -- App is responsive across mobile, tablet and desktop sizes

 ### `npm run eject`